Bella Hardy: Career

 Bella Hardy is from Edale in Derbyshire's Dark Peak where there is an abundance of communal song.
 Born into a family of singers, Hardy began singing locally at an early age.
 Having played the fiddle a small amount at school, she attended a Folkworks Youth Summer School in Durham aged 13.
 Motivated by the number of young people playing folk music, she began working on folk fiddle.
-She also met the 11 musicians who formed The Pack.
-This 12 piece band toured across the summer folk scene, and they played on the Cambridge Folk Festival main stage in 2003.
-In 2002, The Pack's only album 12 Little Devils was released, with fRoots calling it "... a genuine feel good album.
-Get yours now!".
-The Pack performed for ten years before disbanding in 2007.
 In 2004 she was a finalist in BBC Radio 2's Young Folk as a solo artist.

 Hardy released her debut solo album Night Visiting in 2007, to critical acclaim.
 Mojo gave her a 4* 'Brilliant' rating, fRoots wrote "Bella Hardy is more than a new generation folk revivalist...
 Her potential is massive", and Taplas Magazine noted "...her debut CD solo album is a piece of wondrous beauty and inventive incisiveness".
 The following year she was nominated for the Horizon Award at the BBC Radio 2 Folk Awards.
 She was also nominated for Best Original Song the same year with Three Black Feathers, which Jim Moray went on to record on his 2008 album Low Culture.